chrished/DEMC.jl/README.md

 This repository contains
 * implementation of the "DEMC" algorithm proposed by Ter Braak (2006).
-* POSSIBLY THIS IS NOT VALID: parallelized computation of "DEMC" algorithm (parallel over the different chains)
+* implementation of the "DEMCz"  algorithm proposed in Ter Braak and Vrugt (2008)
-* convergence check: R̂ statistic as in Gelman et al. (2014).
+* CHECK IF CORRECT! convergence check: R̂ statistic as in Gelman et al. (2014).
 * convenience function to display trace of obj function value in simulation, convergence check and acceptance ratios
 * convenience function to calculate mean and covariance of simulated chains

-TODO: DEMCz Algorithm and renaming of repository

 ## Sample Usage
-For a self-contained example see `normal_direct_example.jl` in the example directory.
+For a self-contained example see `normal_direct_demcz.jl` in the example directory.

 One example run for simulating a Multivariate Normal gives the following simulated densities for dimension 1 and 2.
 The figure was created by the `normal_direct_example.jl` script.
 Check there for details.
 ![Simulated Multivariate Normal](./img/normal_direct_hist_1_2.png)